Gabriel Moreno Player Props: Diamondbacks vs. Braves

 Gabriel Moreno At The Plate

-- Moreno has seven doubles, two home runs and nine walks while batting .283.
+- Moreno is hitting .284 with seven doubles, two home runs and 10 walks.

-- In 45 games played this year, he has gone deep in only two of them.
+- In 46 games played this season, he has homered in just two of them.

-- Moreno has picked up an RBI in 35.6% of his games this year, with more than one RBI in 6.7% of his games.
-He has also driven in three or more runs in two contests.
+- Moreno has driven home a run in 16 games this season (34.8%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on two occasions..

-- In nine of 45 games this season, he has scored, including multiple runs once.
+- He has scored at least once nine times this season (19.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.